Czech brewers commit beer "blasphemy" to buoy sales

 Often cheaper than most soft drinks, including water in restaurants, beer has a special place in Czech life and plays a prominent role in literature and film.

-Pilsner Urquell, owned by SABMiller SAB.L, was first brewed in 1842 in the city of Pilsen using a new bottom-fermentation method.
+Pilsner Urquell, owned by SABMiller, was first brewed in 1842 in the city of Pilsen using a new bottom-fermentation method.
 The word “pilsner”, or “pils”, is now a generic word for the most common beer type in the world.

 In the city of Budejovice, or Budweis in German, another brewery is locked in a decades-old trademark dispute with American brewer Anheuser-Busch’s over its “Budweiser” label.